MartinMalinda/vue-concurrency/docs/cancellation/index.md

       yield timeout(5000); // wait 5s
     }
   }).drop();
-  // 👆such a task is okay to do.
-It will get cancelled when the component is unmounted. getLatestTask.perform(); // start polling right away
+  // 👆such a task is fine to do.
+It will get canceled when the component is unmounted. getLatestTask.perform(); // start polling right away

   // if needed, you can pass methods to pause and resume the task to the template